oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 ### 7.1.2 Requirement 2: Filename

-The CSAF document has a filename according to the rules in section 3 (cf. section 3.2.1.12.4).
+The CSAF document has a filename according to the rules in section 5.1.

 ### 7.1.3 Requirement 3: TLS